Dear all,

 Dear Namrata,

-To be reasonably good as a HR professional:
+To be reasonably good as an HR professional:

 - 'Think People' always.
 It's a difficult role.
-In a manner a dual role that calls for high level of astuteness, tact, intelligence, empathy and emotion.
+In a manner a dual role that calls for a high level of astuteness, tact, intelligence, empathy, and emotion.
 While remaining responsible and accountable to the management - Is not afraid to tell the management what they need to hear, rather than what they want to hear.
-(This is often difficult to do without being perceived as difficult or undiplomatic - its not what you say, but how you say it - and it is a place where other groups may try to sensor the HR).
-And on the other hand HR should be an advocate and keeps the internal customers' best interests and needs top of mind at all times.
+(This is often difficult to do without being perceived as difficult or undiplomatic - it's not what you say, but how you say it - and it is a place where other groups may try to censor the HR).
+And on the other hand, HR should be an advocate and keep the internal customers' best interests and needs top of mind at all times.

 - Communicate clearly and completely without bias, attitude, or judgment.

 - Seek first to understand, and then to be understood.
-(5th Habit From Stephen Covey's 7 Habits Of Highly Effective People' an all-time best-selling book, which sold 20 million world over), If you're a good listener and you take the time to understand a concept, it will help you convey your opinions, plans and goals to others.
+(5th Habit From Stephen Covey's 7 Habits Of Highly Effective People; an all-time best-selling book, which sold 20 million worldwide).
+If you're a good listener and you take the time to understand a concept, it will help you convey your opinions, plans, and goals to others.
 It starts with communication and strong listening skills, followed by diagnosing the situation and then communicating your solution to others.

 - Ask the right questions designed to uncover the "real" pain, not just the "stated" pain.
 Understand and espouse a "solution-selling" approach.
 It is also relevant to work to effect positive change in the organization.